ardje/Mixxx-Pioneer-DDJ-SX3/README.md

 ## I found a bug.

-awesome! go to the "Issues" description, and create an issue.
+awesome! go to the "Issues" section, and create an issue.

 ## I want to help.